 What kind of student would this course suit?

-The interdisciplinary nature of our Childhood Studies courses make them ideal for students who want to develop an holistic understanding of childhood.
-They would suit anyone who has an interest in children and their families and how they are affected by social issues and policies, and those who are interested in child psychology, sociology, education, law and social policy.
+The interdisciplinary nature of our childhood studies courses makes them ideal for students who want to develop a holistic understanding of childhood.
+They would suit anyone who has an interest in children and their families and how they are affected by social issues and policies, and suit those who are interested in child psychology, sociology, education, law and social policy.

 How is this course taught and assessed?